mendix/MxBootswatch/README.md

 <img src="images/nodejs_logo_light.png"/>

-Once Nodejs is installed open up in the node.js command prompt on windows or open up the terminal on mac.
+Once node.js is installed open up in the node.js command prompt on windows or open up the terminal on mac.

 The first thing you will need to do is install Grunt.
-Grunt is a javascript task runner, which will allow you to build the correct zipped structure for your themes.
+Grunt is a javascript task runner, which will allow you to build the correct zipped file structure for your themes.

-In the terminal type the following command: npm install -g grunt-cli
+In the terminal type the following command:

+`npm install -g grunt-cli`

 <img src="images/install-grunt-cli.PNG"/>